dmitryuchuvatov/terraform-amazon-tfe-fdo-docker-si/README.md

-# Terraform Enterprise Flexible Deployment Options - Docker
+# Terraform Enterprise Flexible Deployment Options - External Services mode on Docker (AWS)

-This repository creates a new installation of TFE FDO in External Services mode on AWS
+This repository creates a new installation of TFE FDO in External Services mode on Docker (AWS)

 # Diagram